eafit-apolo/apolo-users/docs/source/software/monitoring/elk/elk-7.x/testing.rst

       :language: ruby

    For the purpose of this guide use the Ansible project HERE.
 This project is explained in :ref:`installation-7.x-label`.
-Although, in case of setting up another configuration, read this explanation of the Vagrantfile above.
+Although, in case of setting up another configuration, read this explanation of the Vagrantfile above so that it can be replicated.

       * In the configuration of each virtual machine, there is a subsection for provisioning.
 In that subsection, there is a variable that is accessed as :bash:`ansible.playbook`.
 Set it to the path of the main ansible playbook.
       * Take a look at the provisioning subsection in the vagrantfile, note that the :bash:`ansible.extra_vars` defines a variable called :bash:`machine`, this variable must match the hostname of the virtual machine.